 “I visited Purdue three times before I officially decided to attend, and each time I fell more in love with the campus and its students,” she says.
 “It has a great atmosphere and is recognized across the globe for its academic strength.”

-Most importantly, it also is home to the Dr. Cornell A. Bell Business Opportunity Program (BOP), which is celebrating its 50th anniversary in 2018.
+Most importantly, it also is home to the Dr. Cornell A. Bell Business Opportunity Program (BOP), which celebrated its 50th anniversary in 2018.

 “BOP was the #1 reason I chose Purdue,” Evans says.
 “No one at IU or anywhere else gave me more attention than Darren Henry (BOP’s managing director).
 The program provides financial, academic and professional resources to help students reach their maximum potential.
 I wanted to be part of that legacy.”

-Now a junior, Evans has added finance as a second major and says there’s nothing comparable to the opportunities she continues to reap from BOP.
+Evans has since added finance as a second major and says there’s nothing comparable to the opportunities she continues to reap from BOP.

 As an example, Evans cites her first internship at Travelers Insurance the summer after her freshman year, which was followed by an internship in the finance area at Cummins Inc. in summer 2018.
 She’s already accepted a second internship at Cummins as an auditor that she’ll begin in 2019, and is likely to begin her senior year with a job offer already in hand.